Why choose this course

 What you will study

 Our MSc in Public Affairs will enhance your existing knowledge of political science, public policy and international affairs.
-A distinctive feature of this masters course is its applied nature, and its emphasis on political and social change.
+A distinctive feature of this MSc is its applied nature, and emphasis on political and social change.

 This course will strengthen your research skills, allow you to study politics in a cross-disciplinary manner, provide you with insight into the creation of public policy, and enhance your understanding of the workings of public affairs.

 Your modules will cover topics such as international politics and public affairs, negotiating and lobbying, political communication and campaigning, global governance, and international trade.
-You will also complete a year-long dissertation or a project-based report.
+You will also complete a year-long dissertation or a project-based report linked to a three-month work placement, which makes our MSc unique.

 Study and work abroad